t1rate01/t1rate01.github.io/index.md

 Colours are achieved using the \`rgb(R,G,B)\` for example.
 HEX and HSL is also supported.
 Here is a randomly picked colour `rgb(9, 105, 218)`

+> Colours are only visualized in issues, pull requests and discussions according to github.

 Relative link example [here](/index.md)
 It pointed back to this file, lol.